cferdinandi/adventure/content/gm.md

-## Building Immersive Worlds

-Adventure is all about immersing players in a new world.

-You can create any type of fantasy world you want, but I’ve put together an imaginary land, [Farfaria](/farfaria), that you can use with [my premade adventures](/adventures).
-An intro is included with each adventure.

-[This video on Dungeons & Dragons GM Matt Mercer](https://www.youtube.com/watch?v=NCOHqWttXzs) is chock full of tips on how to be an awesome Game Master (_warning, some R-rated language in this video_).

-<div class="fluid-vids"><iframe width="560" height="315" src="https://www.youtube.com/embed/NCOHqWttXzs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-### Non-Player Characters

-Depending on the skills of the players and the difficulty of the challenges they’re facing, it can be interesting to add _Non-Player Characters (NPCs)_ into the game.

-These are characters that the Game Master creates and controls.
-They can be friends, foes, or somewhere in-between.

-NPCs can provide critical information that players aren’t picking up on, give them misinformation to send them on a bonus encounter, jump in to provide extra fire power for an epic battle, or thwart their efforts if they’re finding an adventure too easy.

-They could be shopkeepers who can sell useful items to the players in exchange for favors or gold.
-Or they might be inn keepers who provide a place to rest before a big campaign.

-Use NPCs as much or as little as needed to keep the game fun and interesting.

-### Duration and Complexity
+## Duration and Complexity

 Games of Adventure can take as little as 30 minutes, or can last several hours.

 As the Game Master, you have a lot of control over the length and complexity of each game.
-You can add more monsters and optional encounters, adjust Difficulty Rating for encounters up or down, and save the day with non-player characters you introduce to the game.
+You can add more creatures and optional encounters, adjust Difficulty Rating for encounters up or down, and save the day with non-player characters you introduce to the game.

 You can also spread an adventure over several sessions, stopping after an encounter, and picking things back up another time.